-Google announced that as of July of 2018 all websites not using an SSL certificate and not showing HTTPS in the URL will be marked as “not secure.”
+Google announced that as of July 2018, all websites not using an SSL certificate and not showing HTTPS in the URL will be marked as “not secure.”
 This change occurred at the same time Google released Chrome 68.

 What is an SSL (TLS) Certificate?